-One of our newsletter suggestions from kit owners was for ideas for herbal gifts that grandparents could make with their grandchildren.
+One of the suggestions from Herbal Remedy Kit owners was for ideas for herbal gifts that grandparents could make with their grandchildren.

 These are simple projects that you can do with children.
-Here we’ll learn how to make poutpourri and sachets.
+Here we’ll learn how to make potpourri and sachets.

 This first idea is making herbal potpourris and sachets as a way of introducing children to a variety of herbs – their colors, scents, textures, and even some of their healing properties.

 I tried it today with two teenagers, a seven year old and a 2 year old, and it was VERY fun!
-They were all wondering how to make poutpourri.
+They were all wondering how to make potpourri.